afska/gba-link-connection/README.md

 - Mutate the `config` property.
 - Call `activate()`.

-## Compile-time constants

-- `LINK_WIRELESS_QUEUE_SIZE`: to set a custom buffer size (how many incoming and outgoing messages the queues can store at max).
-The default value is `30`, which seems fine for most games.
-  - This affects how much memory is allocated.
-With the default value, it's around `960` bytes.
-There's a double-buffered incoming queue and a double-buffered outgoing queue (to avoid data races).
-  - You can approximate the memory usage with:
-    - `LINK_WIRELESS_QUEUE_SIZE * sizeof(Message) * 4` <=> `LINK_WIRELESS_QUEUE_SIZE * 32`
-- `LINK_WIRELESS_MAX_SERVER_TRANSFER_LENGTH` and `LINK_WIRELESS_MAX_CLIENT_TRANSFER_LENGTH`: to set the biggest allowed transfer per timer tick.
-Transfers contain retransmission headers and multiple user messages.
-These values must be in the range `[6;20]` for servers and `[2;4]` for clients.
-The default values are `20` and `4`, but you might want to set them a bit lower to reduce CPU usage.
-- `LINK_WIRELESS_PUT_ISR_IN_IWRAM`: to put critical functions in IWRAM, which can significantly improve performance due to its faster access.
-This is disabled by default to conserve IWRAM space, which is limited, but it's enabled in demos to showcase its performance benefits.
-  - If you enable this, make sure that `LinkWireless.cpp` gets compiled!
-For example, in a Makefile-based project, verify that the file is in your `SRCDIRS` list.
-- `LINK_WIRELESS_ENABLE_NESTED_IRQ`: to allow `LINK_WIRELESS_ISR_*` functions to be interrupted.
-This can be useful, for example, if your audio engine requires calling a VBlank handler with precise timing.
-  - This won't produce any effect if `LINK_WIRELESS_PUT_ISR_IN_IWRAM` is disabled.
-- `LINK_WIRELESS_USE_SEND_RECEIVE_LATCH`: to alternate between sends and receives on each timer tick (instead of doing both things).
-This is disabled by default.
-Enabling it will introduce a bit of latency but also reduce _a lot_ the overall CPU usage.
-It's enabled in the `LinkWireless_demo` example, but disabled in the `LinkUniversal_*` examples.
-- `LINK_WIRELESS_TWO_PLAYERS_ONLY`: to optimize the library for two players.
-This will make the code smaller and use less CPU.
-It will also let you "misuse" `5` bits from the packet header to send small packets really fast (e.g. pressed keys) without confirmation, using the `QUICK_SEND` and `QUICK_RECEIVE` properties.
-When this option is enabled, the `maxPlayers` constructor parameter will be ignored.

 ## Methods

 - Most of these methods return a boolean, indicating if the action was successful.
 If not, you can call `getLastError()` to know the reason.
 Usually, unless it's a trivial error (like buffers being full), the connection with the adapter is reset and the game needs to start again.